signalogic/SigSRF_SDK/mediaTest_readme.md

  <sup>1 </sup>In progress, not yet in the SigSRF SDK

-<a name="UserDefinedSignalProcessingInsertionPoints"></a>
+<a name="UserDefinedSignalProcessingInsertionPoints_main"></a>
-## User-Defined Signal Processing Insertion Points
+# User-Defined Signal Processing Insertion Points

-[Pktlib](#user-content-pktlib) and [streamlib](#user-content-streamlib) source codes in the SigSRF SDK include "user-defined code insert points" for signal processing and other algorithms to process media data, either or both (i) after extraction from ordered payloads and/or decoding, and (ii) after [stream group](#user-content-streamgroups) processing.
+[Pktlib](#user-content-pktlib_main) and [streamlib](#user-content-streamlib_main) source codes in the SigSRF SDK include "user-defined code insert points" for signal processing and other algorithms to process media data, either or both (i) after extraction from ordered payloads and/or decoding, and (ii) after [stream group](#user-content-streamgroups) processing.
 For these two (2) locations, the specific source codes are:

 > 1) In packet/media thread processing, after decoding, but prior to sampling rate conversion and encoding, inside <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/packet_flow_media_proc.c" target="_blank">packet/media thread source code</a>
 >